Ansible - Change file owner group mode permissions using the file module

 If you are not familiar with modules, check out Ansible - Getting Started with Modules.

-The file module can be used to change the owner, group, and/or mode of a file or directory on a managed node (e.g. target system).
+The file module can be used to change the owner, group, and mode of files and directories.

 AVOID TROUBLE

 If the file or directory does not exist, attempting to change the owner, group or permission of the file should return "file is absent, cannot continue".
-For this reason, you will almost always want to use the file module to create the file or create the directory if it doesn't exist, or use the stat module to determine if the file or directory exists.
+For this reason, you will almost always want to use find or stat to determine if the file or directory exists.

 AVOID TROUBLE